GoogleChrome/web.dev/src/site/content/en/blog/cache-api-quick-guide/index.md

 ### Creating an index

-The other way to implement your own search is to maintain a separate index of entries that can be searched, stored in IndexedDB.
+The other way to implement your own search is to maintain a separate index of entries that can be searched and store the index in IndexedDB.
 Since this is the kind of operation that IndexedDB was designed for it has much better performance with large numbers of entries.